 - Heat olive oil in a large pot over medium heat.

-- Add onion and cook 3 to 5 minutes until softened, then stir in garlic and cook for 1 minute until fragrant.
+- Add onion and cook for 3 to 5 minutes until softened, then stir in garlic and cook for 1 minute until fragrant.

 - To serve, divide the soup into bowls and garnish with crispy chickpeas.
 Enjoy!